drdilyor/community/README.md

 A frontend for [UzbekCoders community](https://community.uzbekcoders.uz) with Vue 3 + Typescript + Vite.

-Under development and is not deployed yet.
+Under development and is deployed to https://community-lite.netlify.app

 ## License